lineCode/qss-editor/README.md

 ![QSS Editor++ 1](https://user-images.githubusercontent.com/52217345/62200731-4c622200-b386-11e9-8f2e-708ef66e26c8.png)
 ![QSS Editor++ 2](https://user-images.githubusercontent.com/52217345/62200784-6865c380-b386-11e9-8605-90c1f96f395d.png)

-Stylesheet used in the second screenshot: [QtDark](https://github.com/EClaesson/QTDark/blob/master/QTDark.stylesheet)
+Style sheet used in the second screenshot: [QtDark](https://github.com/EClaesson/QTDark/blob/master/QTDark.stylesheet)

 ## How to use
 * Either open a QSS file to edit and preview or start writing one from scratch in the editor